kevzhong/simple-2d-ns/README.md

 ## Acknowledgements

 * [Dr. Naoki Hori](https://naokihori.github.io/NaokiHori/) for his overall guidance in kick-starting this project
-* [A/Prof. Daniel Chung](https://people.eng.unimelb.edu.au/chungd1/), my PhD advisor for whom I have used his code as a reference for various intricacies related to incompressible Navier--Stokes solvers
+* [A/Prof. Daniel Chung](https://people.eng.unimelb.edu.au/chungd1/), my PhD advisor my PhD advisor, of which I have used his code as a reference  as a reference for various intricacies related to incompressible Navier--Stokes solvers
+* The contributors to [AFiD](https://github.com/chowland/AFiD-MuRPhFi), which I have also used as a reference